osrf/gazebo_tutorials/haptix_teleop/tutorial.md

 These options are only relevant for keyboard teleop control.
 They do not affect motion capture teleoperation or Spacenav.

+Press `Ctrl+R` to reset the arm position, viewpoint and the objects in the scene.

 ## Spacenav Control

 By default, the spacenav mouse controls the position and